OMReda/OMReda/README.md

 ---

 ### 🌟 About Me
-- 🎓 Engineering student in Computer Science (EMSI)
+- 🎓 Engineering student in Computer Science
 - 👨‍💻 Specialized in **Backend Development, Data Systems, and AI**
 - 🧠 Strong foundation in **algorithms, databases, and system design**
 - ⚙️ Focused on building **scalable, modular, and maintainable systems**